dvodev/books/README.md

 ## Development

-Frappe Books is built on Vue.js and Electron.
+GDC Management Portal is built on Vue.js and Electron.
 It is offline by default and uses a local SQLite file as the database.

 ### Pre-requisites